 Welcome to my small body of work on clinical infectious disease, global health education and practice, and public health policy.
 If you’d like to get in touch about collaborating on anything I’d be delighted to hear from you.
 Please see the various links for details of past and present research.

 I am an Infectious Disease & Medical Microbiology clinician based in London.
-My main professional interests are AMR, VHFs, tuberculosis, HIV, emerging and re-emerging infections, and global health security, education and volunteering.
+My main professional interests are AMR, VHFs, tuberculosis, HIV, emerging and re-emerging infections, and global health security and education.

 I am also partial to plenty of rock guitar, travel, politics, and good food….